VR-on-Linux/VR-on-Linux/README.md

 # VR Software Status

-Objective: Investigate software such as [these games on Steam][Steam store link] to find whether they actually support VR on Linux.
+Objective: Investigate software such as [these games on Steam][Steam store link] to find whether they actually support virtual reality (VR) on Linux.
 Please post [what issues you have here](https://gitlab.com/yaomtc/VR-on-Linux/issues).

+This document is VR-focused, but augmented reality (AR) applications will also be included.
+(Together, VR and AR are known as XR.)

 Make sure to use the latest graphics drivers and Linux kernel available to you.
 At a minimum, Linux kernel 4.13 with Mesa 18.2 (AMD) or Nvidia version 430.26 is required for the SteamVR beta.
 Linux kernel 4.15 is recommended.
-[For more details on SteamVR, click here.][steamvr linux github]
+For more details on SteamVR, [click here.][steamvr linux github]

 Also check out the [VR tag on ProtonDB][protondb tag] for games not listed here that may work with Proton.

 ### Confirmed Working

-#### Games
+##### Games

 * [BallisticNG][ballisticng] - [discussion][ballisticng thread]
 * [Beat Saber][beat saber] - on [Steam Play whitelist][whitelist]